There are 11 unspoken engineer rules you need to follow. Otherwise, you won’t fit in and reach your full potential.

 For example, I know several engineers who think they don’t make mistakes.
 Not surprisingly, they don’t properly review their work.
 But guess what?
 Their work becomes a prime source of problems because all engineers make mistakes—no exceptions!

 #9 Be the commander in charge

 In other words, own up to the problems that arise under your leadership.
 This is what all great leaders do.
-A lot of engineer-related problems come from poor leadership and lack of initiative.
+Many engineer-related problems source from poor leadership and lack of initiative.